 The integrity of the existing account is additionally evidenced by the “warts and all” presentation of both individuals (including those recognized as “leaders”) and group interactions.
 There is no credible evidence of whitewashing.

 That is not to say, however, that “every word” was divinely dictated!
 No such claim is made anywhere in the text.
 In fact, Paul overtly notes (I Cor.7:12,25) when he is expressing his own opinion, “not the Lord”!
 His statement to Timothy (II Tim.3:16) has been seriously misinterpreted.
 The problem derives from the textual absence of any verb from the sentence.
 An English translation needs a verb.
 But where does it belong?
 Most translators, conforming to their prior teaching, have rendered it “All Scripture [writing] (is) inspired [breathed] by God, and (is) useful …”, but the grammar would equally support, “All God-breathed [inspired] writing (is) useful …”.
 There is no grammatical clue as to where the “is” belongs – or to how many there are!
 It’s hard to imagine anyone trying to maintain that “all writing” – of whatever provenance – is either “inspired by God” OR “useful”!
 Clearly, Paul’s point is that inspired writing is useful – for teaching, correction, and discipline.
 Remember, “scripture” in the text, is NOT a “different word” from “writing”!
+This is the only use of the word theopneustos in the entire text of the New Testament.
 And “inspired” does not mean “dictated”!

 The same caveat applies to Peter’s complaint (II Pet.3:16) about Paul’s writings, and the much-quoted reference to the “other scriptures”.
 Peter calls for discernment, on the part of both teachers and hearers.
 This is still a serious need among God’s people.